 You are in debt but pay someone else to do a job you could do yourself

 Washing your car, cleaning the house and ironing are all jobs that most people hate, so getting someone else to do these tasks is very tempting.
-However, if you are in debt then these are luxuries you cannot afford.
-Calculate the annual cost of these outgoings then do them yourself and use the money to pay down your debts.
+However, if you're in debt, then these are luxuries you cannot afford.
+Calculate the annual cost of these outgoings, then do them yourself and use the money to pay down your debts.
 Or better still, go and do some of those jobs for other people and earn extra money.
 You can't be too proud if you're determined to take control of your finances.